dscc-admin-ch/lomas/docs/source/server_managing_dataset.rst

 .. code-block:: yaml

    datasets:
     - dataset_name: "FAKE"
       database_type: "PATH_DB"
       dataset_path: "../data/datasets/fake.csv"
       metadata:
         database_type: "PATH_DB"
         metadata_path: "../data/collections/metadata/fake.yaml"

 * dataset_name: Name of the given dataset
 * database_type: "S3_DB" if dataset stored on a S3 bucket, otherwise "PATH_DB"
 * dataset_path: Needed if database_type is "PATH_DB".
 For local dataset, one needs to privide the directory path to access the dataset.
 If HTTP, one should give the url where the dataset is stored.

-Note that if your dataset is stored on a S3 bucket, other parameters should be used instead of `dataset_path`
+Note that if your dataset is stored on a S3 bucket, other parameters should be used instead of `dataset_path`.

 .. code-block:: yaml

    datasets:
     - dataset_name: "FAKE"
       database_type: "S3_DB"
       bucket: your_bucket_name
       key: your_path_to_dataset #data/fake.csv
       endpoint_url: your_s3_url
       crendentials_name: your_credentials

 Metadata